Lp-law/legal-assistant-backend/README.md

 1. Navigate to the `backend` directory: `cd backend`
 2. Install dependencies: `npm install`
 3. Create a `.env` file in the `backend` directory.
 See `backend/README.md` for the required variables.
-4. Set up the database tables and seed initial users: `npm run db:setup`
+4. Set up the database tables (users, cases, case_documents) and seed initial users: `npm run db:setup`
 5. Start the backend development server: `npm run dev`
     - The server will run on `http://localhost:3001` by default.

 ### Frontend Setup

-The frontend is designed to run without a complex build step.
+The frontend is a Vite + React app with inline RTL UI.

-1. You need a simple static file server.
-If you use VS Code, the "Live Server" extension is a great choice.
-2. From the project's **root directory**, start your live server.
-3. The application will be accessible (e.g., at `http://localhost:5173`) and will automatically connect to your backend running on port 3001.
+1.  `cd legal-assistant-frontend`
+2.  `npm install`
+3. Create `.env` with `VITE_API_BASE_URL=http://localhost:3001` if you want to point to a custom backend.
+4.  `npm run dev` (default `http://localhost:5173`)
+5. Use the UI to:
+    - Log in (seed users: `admin` / `admin123`, etc.).
+    - Create a case, toggle focus areas, add notes.
+    - Upload medical/legal documents.
+    - Generate initial reports, comparison reports, and literature searches directly from the case panel.

 ---